Non-Owner Car Insurance in Florida

 Several key factors determine what you'll pay for non-owner car insurance coverage.
 Your driving record, age, coverage choices and selected insurer all play important roles in your final premium.

-• Driving history: Past violations impact your rates.
-Drivers with a DUI on their record pay around $120 monthly, while maintaining a clean driving history keeps premiums much lower.
+• Driving history: Past violations raise your rates.
+Drivers with a DUI on their record pay around $120 a month.
+A clean record keeps premiums much lower.

-• Driver age and experience: Adult drivers actually pay more at $146 per month compared to younger drivers at $122 per month.
-This reflects how insurers assess risk differently for non-owner policies versus traditional coverage.
+• Driver age and experience: Adult drivers pay more, at $146 per month, than younger drivers at $122 per month.
+Non-owner policies assess age risk differently than standard auto coverage does.

 Non-Owner Car Insurance in Florida: FAQ

-Here are answers to common questions about non-owner insurance costs and providers in Florida:
+Got questions about non-owner insurance costs and providers in Florida?
+Here's what you need to know.

 Which company offers the cheapest non-owner car insurance in Florida?